Complete guide to self-hosting a website through Cloudflare Tunnel

 }

-If you changed the local port in the compose file, make sure you change it in the Nginx config too.
-Now use the command docker compose up -d to download the Nginx container image and run the webserver using the parameters from the compose file and configuration file.
+Finally, still in the site’s root directory, use the command docker compose up -d to download the Nginx container image and run the webserver using the parameters from the compose file and configuration file.
 Based on the settings above, Nginx will serve the static files from /dist directory on the machine’s network port 8888.
 You should be able to access it by going to it’s IP address and adding the port, for example http://192.168.1.100:8888.
-If you only want to self-host a site that you can access from within your home network, and you don’t want to expose it to the internet, then you’re done!
-Otherwise, read on to expose it to the internet with a Cloudflare Tunnel, without need to open ports on your router.

-Set up domain in Cloudflare
+Add a domain in Cloudflare

-Adding a site to Cloudflare.
+Adding a domain to Cloudflare.

 Cloudflare free plan.